nicoayamen/snake-client/README.md

 ## Usage
 - WASD is used to move around the game world.
 (W = up, S = down, A = left, D = right)
+- Hold down a key to move faster!
 - Get your snake to the red boxes to grow and avoid yourself and the wall
 - Should your snake hit the wall or itself, its game over!
+- Want to chat?
+Press Z, X, C, or V for a quick message to be broadcasted!
 - To replay, run `node play.js` again inside for you play terminal instance

 ## Final Product